carla-simulator/carla/Docs/tuto_G_retrieve_data.md

 ### Add new sensors

-It is time to retrieve more data, as much as desired.
+The recorder will recreate in this simulation, the exact same conditions as the original.
+That ensures consistent data within different playbacks.
 Choose any other sensor and spawn it attached to the ego vehicle.
-The recording ensures the same conditions as the original simulation, so the information will be consistent between different playbacks.

-The process is exactly the same as before, it only changes depending on the specific needs of teh sensor.
-Take a look at the [sensor reference].
+The process is exactly the same as before, it only changes depending on the specific needs of the sensor.
+Take a look at the [sensor reference](ref_sensors.md).
 The script provides as example a semantic segmentation camera.

 ```py
 # --------------